 “replacing both front genuine wheel bearings can cost around 620 €”

 +it’s definitely good to check for vibrations from the car itself and from the steering wheel at all speeds-but mainly from 100 km/h / 60 mph.
-Since there is a bigger chance that cars made to 2009 will have this issue, because they are equipped with smaller bushings in the front lower control arms which can cause these vibrations – mostly if the car has aftermarket wheels or bigger than 18″ wheels.
+Because cars made to 2009 are equipped with smaller bushings in the front lower control arms which can cause these vibrations – mostly if the car has aftermarket wheels or bigger than 18″ wheels.
 Some owners changed the bigger aftermarket wheels to the smaller genuine wheels and this way they got rid of the vibrations.
 However cars made from 2010 do have updated lower control arm bushings so they should not be affected by this issue no matter how big wheels are fitted on them.

 Timing chain / tensioner issues

--In these early engines the timing chain can be easily worn out at around 150 000 km but also before this mileage point, or even before 100 000 km.
+-In these early engines made to 2012 the timing chain can be easily worn out at around 150 000 km but also before this mileage point – so even before 100 000 km.
 In this case you will mostly get a short louder rattle at cold start from the engine and if you let it be, then the chain tensioner fails allowing the chain to skip causing: check engine light, fault codes, misfires/rough idle and you will eventually end up with a damaged or a destroyed engine.
+Inconvenient I would say.
 So it is a good idea to preventively replace the timing chain mechanism after 100 000 km in cars made to 2012, although there should be an extended warranty in the US for the timing chain mechanism of these cars made to 2012 for 10 years or 100 000 mi, so the dealer should completely or partly cover the repair costs if the chain fails.

 The timing chain tensioner was redesigned several times, but only cars made from 2013 are equipped with the finally sorted tensioner.
 And that’s why the very best is to choose a 4 cylinder petrol engine made from 2013.
-Of course some late 2012 models can have the updated tensioner, but nobody knows if the car really has it unless you check it personally.
+Of course some late 2012 models can have the updated tensioner too, but nobody knows if the car really has it unless you check it visually.

 This is why you should avoid the 4 cylinder petrol engines like the plague in cars made to 2011, unless the pistons and piston rings were replaced not a long time ago and the previous owner changed the oil after max.
 10 000 km after fixing the engine.